 Ed has deep roots in the 7th Congressional District and has lived in Jefferson County his entire life.
 His grandfather and father ran a concrete business (in what is now the 7th District) for decades.
 Ed attended Jefferson County public schools and then worked construction with his father during the summers while in law school at the University of Colorado.
 He chose to raise his family in the district where his three daughters also attended Jefferson County Public Schools.
 Ed currently lives in Arvada with his wife Nancy, a public school teacher, who also has three children who attended Jeffco public schools.

-In the 115th Congress, Ed is proud to serve on the House Science, Space and Technology Committee and the Financial Services Committee.
+In the 116th Congress, Ed is proud to serve on three committees in the House: Financial Services; Science, Space and Technology; and Rules.
 Ed is also a member of the New Democrat Coalition which is focused on harnessing American ingenuity and innovation to create new jobs, greater economic prosperity and a safer and more secure future for our county.